 The B.Ed. program includes three graduated and integrated courses in Learning Theory and Application (LTA).
-These are courses about how people learn, individually and in groups, and how teachers can design experiences and create conditions so that diverse learners, including learners with special learning needs and learners from various cultural backgrounds, including First Nations learners, can learn in an elementary school's nine main disciplines (Program of Studies, Elementary Education-language arts, social studies, mathematics, science, physical education, fine arts, second or additional languages, health and life skills and information and communication technology).
+These are courses about how people learn, individually and in groups, and how teachers can design experiences and create conditions so that diverse learners, including complex learners and learners from various cultural backgrounds, including First Nations learners, can be engaged in meaningful and engaging learning communities.
 Students will examine the relationship between learning and children's growth and development, human behaviour, and assessment in elementary schools.